 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml

-- Centers For Disease Control And Prevention (www.cdc.gov) - Get many feeds on health-related news and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp
+- Centers For Disease Control And Prevention - Find various RSS feeds on health-related news and topics and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp

-- Medical News: You can search medical news feeds by going to publications like the NYTimes RSS feeds section (e.g. Research: http://www.nytimes.com/services/xml/rss/nyt/Research.xml)
+- Medical News: You can search medical news RSS feeds in major news publications like the NYTimes feeds section (e.g. Health news: http://www.nytimes.com/services/xml/rss/nyt/Health.xml)

 - MedicineNet – MedTerms Medical Word of the Day: http://www.medicinenet.com/rss/dailyword.xml.
-You can also select specific RSS feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Medications, Men’s health, Migraine Headaches, Oral Health, Prevention & Wellness, Hearing, etc.)
+You can also select specific feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Lung Conditions, Cancer, Neurology, Pregnancy, Prevention & Wellness, Infectious Disease, etc.)

-- MedicalNewsToday.com – You can also select specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Stem Cell Research, Seniors/Aging, Compliance, Sleep/Sleep Disorders/Insomnia, Primary Care/General Practice, Medical Innovation, Restless Legs Syndrome, etc.)
+- MedicalNewsToday.com – You can also select specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Schizophrenia, Arthritis/Rheumatology, Muscular Dystrophy/ALS, Body Aches, Bones/Orthopedics, HIV/AIDS, Erectile Dysfunction/Premature Ejaculation, etc.)

-You can also search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific topics, e.g. “radiology rss feeds”, “primary care rss feeds”, “huntingtons disease rss feeds”, etc.
+You can also just search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific topics, e.g. “health insurance rss feeds”, “children’s health rss feeds”, “hepatitis rss feeds”, etc.

-(Using RSS feeds can help to improve your medical-related website’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)

-Checklists and educational charts are a fantastic way to increase visitor engagement, add value to your readers and set yourself apart from the competition.
-Forms and checklists can provide step-by-step instructions and resources to get necessary tasks performed.
-Checklists and charts are great client instructional tools.
+Adding checklists and explanatory charts to your site is a fantastic way to help increase visitor engagement and add value to your readers.
+Checklists and charts can give them useful step-by-step instructions and resources to perform a task.
+They are also great client educational tools.

-You can provide checklists, charts and forms covering a range of areas such as:
+You can provide forms and checklists covering a range of topics such as: